wduquette/molt/notes/journal.md

 *   Review test_harness to use `Value` where appropriate.
 *   Review the context cache; make sure that "object commands" that use the context cache can easily drop the context if they are destroyed by `rename $cmd ""`.
-    *   If an "object command" is the only thing looking at its data, could we provide this by allowing the `Command` struct to edit its own data?
-    *   It's getting a mutable interp; can it also have a mutable self?
 *   Document "Custom Shell Applications" in chapter 4 of the Molt Book.
 *   Before Tcl 2019:
     *   Publish Molt crates to crates.io.